kl82slo/kl82slo.github.io/_posts/2023-11-01-0015 Microstrategy add images to dossie selection.md

 for <font color='blue'>Libray</font> the same can be done in file <br />
 C:\Program Files (x86)\Common Files\MicroStrategy\Tomcat\apache-tomcat-9.0.80\webapps\MicroStrategyLibrary\javascript\bundles\mojo-dossier.js

-!note you do not have to restart tomcat in order for this to work but clearing cache or going incognito is a must.
+<font color='red'>!note you do not have to restart tomcat in order for this to work but clearing cache or going incognito is a must.</font>